BobSteagall/gcc-builder/README.txt

 ================================================================================
- 2019-07-03
+ 2022-08-05
  Bob Steagall
  KEWB Computing
 ================================================================================
 This is the README file for the KEWB GCC 9.X.0 build scripts.
 In the following text, the version numbers will be referred to as 9.X.0 or 9X0, depending on the usage and context.
+The 'X' refers to GCC's minor version number; e.g., if 'X' is '2', then you intend to build, install, and use GCC 9.2.0.

 In order to run these scripts, the following prerequisites must be installed:
  a. lsb_release on Linux
- b. the typical GNU build tools
+ b. the typical GNU software development and build tools

 --------------------------------------------
 1. SCRIPTS THAT PROVIDE CUSTOM BUILD OPTIONS